Llisha-Bleu/School_District_Analysis/README.md

 1. Replace ninth (9th) grade reading and match scores
 2. Repeat the school district analysis
-3. Pre pare a report that details how the changes affected the overall analysis
+3. Prepare a report that details how the changes affected the overall analysis

 Working with the `students_complete.csv` dataset, Pandas `loc` method and conditional statements with comparison and logical operators will be used to find the requested results.
 The results will be printed to the command line and saved to file `PyCitySchools_Challenge.ipynb`.